sourcehut-mirrors/drewdevault.com/content/blog/2025-02-13-On-intellectual-property.md

-It is important to note that the very possibility that one could illicitly assume possession of an object is a strong indication that "property" is a social convention, rather than a natural law; one cannot defy the law of gravity in the same way as one can defy property.
+It is important to note that the very possibility that one could illicitly assume possession of an object is a strong indication that "property" is a social convention, rather than a law of nature; one cannot defy the law of gravity in the same way as one can defy property.
 And, given that, we could try to imagine other social conventions to govern the use of *things* in a society.
 If we come up with an idea we like, and we're in a radical mood, we could even challenge the notion of property in society at large and seek to implement a different social convention.